althonos/pyhmmer/README.md

 box.
 Other architectures (e.g. Arm) and OSes (e.g. Windows) are not supported by HMMER.

-A [Bioconda](https://bioconda.github.io/) package is also available, but only for Linux:
+A [Bioconda](https://bioconda.github.io/) package is also available:
 ```console
 $ conda install -c bioconda pyhmmer
 ```